 I used Betty Crocker Cookie Icing (affiliate link) to decorate my cookies.
 Then to make the black accents, I squeezed some out into a ramekin and mixed in some black food coloring with a bamboo skewer.
 I then used the skewer to paint on the black icing.

 You could also make your own cookie icing if you want to.
 Just make sure it’s the kind if icing that hardens fully when it dries.
 This makes the design last longer and it’s easier to store the cookies!

 Also, don’t feel constrained to stick with how I decorated my cookies.
 You could go wild and add googly eyes, different colored frostings, even edible glitter!

 Make sure the icing is fully set before storing the cookies.
 To be safe, I would wait at least 4 hours.
 Store the cookies at room temperature in an airtight container or plastic bag for up to 3 days.
 It is very important the container is airtight otherwise the candy centers could get a bit tacky.

 To make sure the designs on your beautiful cookies stay pristine, layer the cookies with a square of parchment paper in between each one.
 This will help prevent black cookie crumbs from sticking on the white icing.

 What Other Equipment Do I Need?

 Here is a full list of the special equipment I used to make these cookies:

 Black Gel Food Coloring: the first time I made these cookies, I used a different brand of black liquid food coloring.
 Even though I added a lot, the cookies came out grey!
-Then I found this Super Black Soft Gel Paste and I knew I was on the right track!
+Then I found this Super Black Soft Gel Paste (affiliate link) and I knew I was on the right track!
 The cookie dough came out pitch black without even having to add a ton.

 Parchment Paper or Silicone Baking Mats: crucial to prevent the melted hard candy from sticking to your baking sheet!